 Other Sources (some may have been moved):

-Applicant Website is not good, and not much housing.
-The need is to see some of the projects first hand and find the GC that worked the buildings
+The Website shows some of the projects first hand and the GC that worked the buildings

 S M TAM ARCHITECT, PLLC